Bunjin/Rouleth/Investing_in_the_Rouleth.md

-**INVESMENTS MUST BE MADE ONLY FROM A REGULAR ETHEREUM ADDRESS THAT YOU OWN.
+**INVESTMENTS MUST BE MADE ONLY FROM A REGULAR ETHEREUM ADDRESS THAT YOU OWN.
 NO CONTRACTS, NO EXCHANGES**

 www.rouleth.com/how_to_invest.pdf